-Ongoing Tickets, Itinerary and Hotel Reservation
+Ongoing Tickets, Itinerary, Hotel

 Many countries require you to demonstrate that you are planning on leaving the country after you’re visa expires.
 No country wants you to overstay your visa, and they certainly don’t want you to become a burden for their country.
 Sometimes, providing this proof can be difficult for longer-term travelers who only have a one-way ticket.
 Expert Vagabond has an excellent post on providing this proof if you’re in this type of situation.

 Some countries, like Iran, require a detailed itinerary that shows what you will be doing on their countries, and this should be easy to list.
 Sometimes, hotel accommodation reservations are also required – you can simply book your accommodation in advance.